 The most impressive thing about this villa is the 500 square metres of floor mosaics depicting the most varied images: from mythological figures to food, always with wine as the central theme, perhaps because the owner was a wine producer.

 12. Villa Fidelia

-Here is what to visit in the surroundings of Spello!
+Here is what to visit in the surroundings!

-Below is a short list of the best places to visit in and around Spello in one go!
+Below is a short list of the best places to visit around the Umbrian town in one go!

 Just a stone’s throw from Spello there is the enchanting village of Bevagna.
 A must-see is the Civic Museum, which exhibits very ancient artefacts, as well as the churches of San Silvestro and San Michele Arcangelo.

 For a different kind of day out, I recommend coming at the end of June for the “Mercato delle Gaite”, an event where you can immerse yourself in a medieval atmosphere, between an archery competition and a meal in a typical inn set up for the occasion.

 This small village is the kingdom of Montefalco Sagrantino D.O.C.G., a red wine that is a sight to behold!
 Visiting its central square, you are immediately catapulted into a wonderful atmosphere.
 Here you can see the ancient Palazzo Comunale, dating back to the 13th century, and the museum of San Francesco.
 You should also know that this village has its roots in a long tradition of cotton and wool weaving.